 It isn't just you: Industry research shows that customer satisfaction has been steadily declining since 2018.
-Customer expectations are up, and customer satisfaction metrics are going down.
+Customer expectations are up, and customer satisfaction metrics are revealing a downward trend.

-In this post, we'll break down exactly what customer satisfaction metrics you need to focus on to keep your business healthy and customers happy.
-Then we'll show you a few examples of companies that are doing this well.
+In this post, I'll explain which customer satisfaction metrics you must focus on to keep your business healthy and customers happy.
+Then, I'll show you a few examples of companies that are doing this well.

 Table of Contents